 copy <source file> <destination directory>

-Tick off “This cluster requires SSL” option in the above connection configuration panel and download the “ca-certificates” file from Instaclustr console at “Connection Info” shown in the following picture.
+Select “This cluster requires SSL” option in the above connection configuration panel and download the “ca-certificates” file from Instaclustr console at “Connection Info” shown in the following picture.

 3. Basic interaction with DevCenter

-After selecting the connection and keyspace you want to interact with, you can write any CQL in the CQL editor.
+After selecting the connection and keyspace you want to interact with, you can write CQL statements in the CQL editor.
 You need to click the green button on the top of the CQL editor panel to run your CQL.
 Here is a simple example: